FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/UsingTwinObjects.md

 VerdantType has a parameter towards the very bottom called Twin Object.
 It takes a prefab, and when set Verdant will automatically start to replace instances of the type with it at runtime.
 The field accepts any prefab, but will throw an error at runtime unless it has a component inheriting from [VerdantGameObjectTwin](../ComponentReference/VerdantGameObjectTwin.html).

 ## The twin object prefab
 [VerdantGameObjectTwin](../ComponentReference/VerdantGameObjectTwin.html) is an abstract component that has four methods you need to implement to help manage the object over its lifecycle.
-As the camera moves around twins are added into and taken out of the pool constantly.
+As the camera moves around twins are added into and taken out of a pool of objects constantly.
 It's important that the object knows how to respond to these events in a performant way, and that it knows to reset itself so it can be reused correctly.
-Please follow the link above to the component reference for more details about the methods.
+Follow the link above to the component reference for more details about the methods.

 ![A screenshot of the VerdantPhysicalTwin component](Media/VerdantPhysicalTwinComponent.png "VerdantPhysicalTwin component")

 If you're using twin objects as a way to animate complex vegetation physically, eg. rigging it up with joints, rigidbodies and colliders, then there's an included implementation of VerdantGameObjectTwin called VerdantPhysicalTwin that you can use.
-Add it to the root object and it should take care of the rest.
+Add it to the root object and it will take care of all the physical components automatically.
 Note that objects like this are quite expensive to reset, so if you have a more narrow use case that you could optimize for it's very worth doing so.

 ## Visuals
 Unless the twin prefab looks exactly the same as the VerdantType, replacing one with the other is not going to look right.
 If you haven't overridden it you should use the Verdant Standard Shader on all the prefab materials and set the parameters as they are on the VerdantType.
 You should also [enable global parameters](AccessingVerdantData.html) on any relevant [VerdantCamera](../ComponentReference/VerdantCamera.html) parameters and on your [affector fields](../ComponentReference/Fields).
 That way the material will pick up on their contents and match how the GPU instances look.